Heleonix/docs/Heleonix.Build/extensibility.md

 ### Integration

-A new task should inherit the <xref:Heleonix.Build.Tasks.BaseTask>.
+A new task should inherit the [BaseTask](https://github.com/Heleonix/Heleonix.Build/blob/master/src/Heleonix.Build/Tasks/BaseTask.cs).

 A new task should be placed in the [Tasks](https://github.com/Heleonix/Heleonix.Build/tree/master/src/Heleonix.Build/Tasks) folder and listed in the [Tasks.tasks](https://github.com/Heleonix/Heleonix.Build/blob/master/src/Heleonix.Build/Tasks/Tasks.tasks).